anguspettifer/zombie-invasion/README.md

 dependency inversion.
 A zombie or human should now how it moves a grid should call the method and provide the right information.

+Very stuck on "conver_if_needed" method in grid felt like a big decision to make a new class
+Feels like it "should" be easier